jnozzi/cocoadev.com/markdown/NSDictionary.md

 ----
 I switched the order of "dictionary" and its definition.
-It looked like it was in key-object order instead of object key. -- General/GKinnel
+It looked like it was in key-object order instead of object key. -- GKinnel